• 382

 Research profile

-Kynthia Chamilothori is an Assistant Professor in the Human-Technology Interaction (HTI) group at the Eindhoven University of Technology (TU/e).
-Her research interests lie in the intersection of lighting, architecture, human perception and wellbeing, with a particular focus on how the characteristics of light in space can influence the subjective and physiological responses of occupants.
-Her work bridges architecture and lighting research by incorporating new technologies and knowledge from different fields —such as virtual reality and wearable biometric sensors— to provide empirical evidence on the role of lighting in creating spaces that not only energy-efficient, but also healthy, comfortable, and delightful for their occupants.
+Kynthia Chamilothori is a tenured Assistant Professor in the Human-Technology Interaction (HTI) group at the Eindhoven University of Technology (TU/e).
+Her research interests and expertise lie at the intersection of architecture, lighting, and environmental psychology, with a particular focus on how our surroundings can shape our emotions and behavior, such as inviting us to approach a space or inducing stress-protective effects.
+Her work bridges social sciences and engineering by incorporating new technologies and knowledge from different fields —such as virtual reality and wearable biometric sensors— to provide empirical evidence on the role of lighting and nature in creating spaces that not only energy-efficient, but also healthy, comfortable, and delightful for their occupants.
+In recent years, she has been increasingly worried about the devastating effects of human activity on the planet, and is interested in the role of lighting research, architecture, and environmental psychology in supporting pro-environmental behavior and climate action.

 Academic background

 Kynthia Chamilothori joined the Human-Technology Interaction group at the TU/e in 2019.
 She received her PhD in Architecture from the Laboratory of Integrated Performance in Design (LIPID) at the École polytechnique fédérale de Lausanne (EPFL) in 2019, and her Master's degree (Dipl-Ing) in Architectural Engineering from the Technical University of Crete in 2014.
-She is a member of the editorial board of the journal Lighting Research & Technology (LR&T) and is currently a guest editor in a Special Issue of LR&T focusing on lighting research of early-career researchers.
+She is a member of the editorial board of the journal Lighting Research & Technology (LR&T) and was a Guest Editor for the LR&T Special Issue for early-career researchers in lighting.
+She is currently leading a reportership for the International Commission of Illumination (CIE) on the use of virtual reality for research on the effects of indoor lighting on humans.

 Expertise related to UN Sustainable Development Goals